USDOS/HITMAN/README.md

 ***HIT MAN demonstrates cutting-edge AI capabilities including:***
 - Automated workflow optimization
 - Advanced learning algorithms for improved accuracy and consistency
 - Natural language processing, text understanding and semantic analysis
-- Robotic process automation (RPA) to automate mundane tasks
+- Robotic Process Automation (RPA) to automate repetitive task; weather, basic, moderate, or Advanced workflows
+- Generate the code for use on GitHub to deploy runners generate the code for use on GitHub to deploy runners
 - Customizable predictive analytics algorithms to anticipate future outcomes
 - Data integration and management tools for secure data transfers between systems
 - Multi-domain conversational understanding